Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

-Finally, let us say some words on the difficulties and the main idea in the proof of the main theorems.
-For the case of $S^1$ bundle, a natural idea is to apply the Schoen-Yau descent arguement \cite{ref21} for the homology class with non-zero intersection with the fiber.
-However, this requires the fiber to be homologically free and which could not be satisfied in most situations (See Sec.4.3 for more detailed discussion).
-Another difficulty comes from the base space.
-The base space is always harder to deal with compared with the fibers, since it cannot always be embedded into the total space.
-As one could see, in Example \ref{eg1}, (a)(c)(d) all focus on the case of aspherical base space.
-In the case of (d) (The original discussion on this can be found in Sec.4 in \cite{ref24}), the advantage of aspherical condition forces the pullback bundle on the universal covering to be the trivial one and one could argue by directly constructing the hyperspherical map.
-However, in non-aspherical cases like the connected sum $X\#M$, this arguement would fail since there is no way to guarantee the pullback bundle on any covering space is topologically simple.
-Inspired by \cite{ref7}, we will overcome this difficulty by showing the manifold is \textit{deep in some sense} or \textit{wide in some direction}.
-The techniques are based on the depth estimate developed in Sec.2 and band width estimate in \cite{ref7}.
-By virtue of these, on one hand, we can still show the covering space is geometrically very large; On the other hand, the complicated topological twist of the bundle would not impact any more.
+We conclude this section with some remarks on the key difficulties and ideas underlying the proofs of our main theorems.
+For the case of the $S^1$ bundle, a natural idea is to apply the Schoen-Yau descent argument \cite{ref21} to the homology class with non-zero intersection with the fiber.
+However, this requires the fiber to be homologically free, which is not satisfied in most situations (See Sec.4.3 for more detailed discussions).
+The base space presents additional complications, being inherently more difficult to handle than fibers due to its non-embeddability into the total space.
+As one could see, in Example \ref{eg1}, (a)(b)(d)(e) all focus on the case of aspherical base spaces.
+In cases (a) and (b), the asphericity ensures a certain topological condition.
+In the case of (e), the advantage of the aspherical condition forces the pullback bundle on the universal covering to be trivial and one could argue by directly constructing the hyperspherical map.
+However, in non-aspherical cases like the connected sum $X\#M$, this argument will definitely fail where no covering space yields topologically simple pullback bundles.

+To show how we overcome these difficulties, we present the main ideas appearing in the proof of Theorem \ref{thm2} and Theorem \ref{thm4} respectively.
+For Theorem \ref{thm2}, we introduce a new conception called the \textit{incompressible depth} and obtain its estimates in several cases.
+This estimate reveals that the fiber bundle cannot become arbitrarily "deep" in certain directions, yielding a contradiction if one assumes the existence of a PSC metric.
+This gives the proof of Theorem \ref{thm2}.
+There are two merits of doing so.
+First, it preserves the crucial geometric largeness property (analogous to the enlargeability argument).
+Second, it effectively eliminates concerns arising from the bundle's topological twisting.

+For Theorem \ref{thm4}, we will derive a contradiction by demonstrating that the $S^1$ bundle must be \textit{wide} in specific directions, then applying the width estimate inequality for \textit{SYS} bands in \cite{ref7}.
+This requires us to verify the \textit{SYS} condition for a certain band.
+To be more precise, we have to show that a certain 2-homology class lies outside the image of the Hurewicz homomorphism.
+However, due to the topological complexity, it can hardly be achieved via direct computation.
+To achieve our goal, we will distinguish spherical classes by counting their intersection numbers with a certain codimension 2 submanifold, and show that the target homology class does not satisfy the same intersection property.
+These elements will complete the proof of Theorem \ref{thm4}.